Jagatpur, India

 Jagatpur is an industrial town located in the Cuttack district of Odisha, India.

 Geography

 Jagatpur has an average elevation of 31 m.

 Just near Jagatpur there is the Jobra bridge and the Mahanadi River goes under this.
 After the Jobra bridge there is the town of Cuttack which was the old capital of Odisha.

 Economy

 Jagatpur is famous for temples and industry.
 You can find various industries such as Pepsi located along the banks of the Mahanadi.

-Education

-There are 5 primary schools, 10 high schools, 1 secondary high school, and 15 technical institutes In Jagatpur.

-The most notable institutes and schools are: